stoneassemblies/StoneAssemblies.Site/content/docs/massauth/hands-on-lab.md

 - [CakeBuild](https://cakebuild.net/) (1.1.0)
 - [Tye](https://github.com/dotnet/tye/blob/main/docs/getting_started.md) (0.9.0-alpha.21380.1)

-The complete and final source code of this **Hands-on Lab** is available on [GitHub](https://github.com/alexfdezsauco/StoneAssemblies.MassAuth.QuickStart).
-You can clone the repository or just follow the steps the we describe below.
+> The final source code of this Hands-on Lab is in the [StoneAssemblies.MassAuth.QuickStart](https://github.com/stoneassemblies/StoneAssemblies.MassAuth.QuickStart) repository available  on GitHub.
+You can directly clone this repository or just follow the steps outlined below.

 ## Step 1: Setup the workspace